salihbektas/Java-Design-Pattern-Examples/README.md

 # Java-Design-Patterns-Examples

-Examples of design patterns are codes written in Java language
+Examples of design patterns written in java over fictional scenarios.
+You can find more details in each folder.